Welcome to St Andrews Coastal Rowing Club

 The Club offers both social and competitive rowing.
 Our social rowing takes place in the beautiful home waters of St Andrews Bay, with its dramatic views of the royal and ancient burgh’s skyline, the Tay estuary and the Angus coast.
 We also make more extended expeditions from time to time.
 In 2016, we rowed the River Tay downstream from Perth to the bridges (in cooperation with the Broughty Ferry and Wormit Clubs), and the Great Glen from Banavie to Caley Marina, Inverness).
 For competitive rowers there is a full calendar of regattas, which take our crews as far north as Portsoy and Sheildaig and as far south as Gateshead and Annan.
 Our performances are now consistently in the top quarter, with our rowers regularly winning medals for speed and seamanship.

-Our policy of accessibility means that we try to maintain low subscription fees, and we are proud that our funding has all come from local sources.
-We are recognised by HM Revenue and Customs as a Community Amateur Sports Club (CASC), which means that donations may attract Gift Aid.
-Among our more substantial benefactors have been the St Andrews Community Trust, the Fife Council Local Community Planning Budget, The St Andrews Pilgrim Foundation, The Royal and Ancient Golf Club Town Fund, The St Andrews May Ball, and Mr Michael Buchanan.
+Our policy of accessibility means that we try to maintain subscription fees as low as practicable.
+Our funding has all come from many local sources, among our more substantial benefactors have been; the St Andrews Community Trust, the Fife Council Local Community Planning Budget, The St Andrews Pilgrim Foundation, The Royal and Ancient Golf Club Town Fund, The St Andrews May Ball, and Mr Michael Buchanan.
 In addition we have been generously supported by individuals who wish to remain anonymous.

 ARE YOU INTERESTED?
 Contact us for further information and/or a “Taster” row.